USF-CS315-F23/USF-CS315-F23.github.io/guides/shell-usage.md

 - The ```ls``` command is used to list the contents of a diretory:
   - ```ls``` with no arguments lists  the contents of the current direcory
   - ```ls <path>``` will list the contens of the directory specified by <path>
   - ```ls -al``` will show a detailed listing of files and all files, including those that start with a period ".".
+This is useful for seeing file permissions, size, and modification time.
 - Commands that exist in the file system are found using the ```PATH``` environment variable.
 - You can see the value of ```PATH``` like this:
   ```text